 - Enhancing the suite of training available through the Faculty Leadership Program,

 - Revising the Policy on Faculty Family Leave and Extending the Probationary Period for Tenure-Track Faculty, and

 - Creating the Faculty Work/Life and Family Resources brochure.

 We continue to work on finding ways to make incremental progress on many of the other recommendations that were developed by the Council.
 In particular, we are drawing on many of the findings and recommendations to inform the development of proposals for enhancing faculty research and career supports.

 National Academies of Sciences, Engineering and Medicine: Action Collaborative on Preventing Sexual Harassment in Higher Education

 Northwestern is one of 28 founding members of the NASEM Action Collaborative, formed as a response to the National Academies’ 2018 report, Sexual Harassment of Women: Climate, Culture and Consequences in Academic Sciences, Engineering and Medicine.
 More information about this Collaborative and action plans for Northwestern will be posted here as they develop.

 150 Years of Women

-Fall 2019 marks 150 years since women were admitted to Northwestern.
-This academic year, we celebrate our catalysts, past, present and future--individuals who take risks, chart their own course and inspire change.
+In Fall 2019, we marked 150 years since women were first admitted to Northwestern through a yearlong celebration of our catalysts—past, present and future—individuals who take risks, chart their own course and inspire change.
 Learn more.